 GERANIUM x Oxonianum

 ( Melissa officinalis)

 Many native wildflowers bloom for only a few months.
 A wildlife-friendly garden should aim to provide pollen and nectar for as many months as possible for bees, butterflies, hoverflies and other insects.
 Choosing plants from elsewhere on the planet, with flowering times earlier or later than our natives, can help to make your garden worth a pollinator’s visit for most of the year.

-These plants, native to countries beyond Europe, have done well (with a few exceptions) for North London bees and other winged creatures over the last ten years:
+These plants, native to countries beyond Europe, have done well (with a few exceptions) for North London bees and other insects over the last twenty years: